engtuncay/engtuncay.github.io/web-javascript/js-info/js-intro-13-1-Modules.md

 </script>
 ```

-*Module-level scope (no global variable)*
+- Module-level scope (no global variable)

 Each module has its own top-level scope.
-In other words, top-level variables and functions from a module are not seen in other scripts (tor:no global).
+In other words, top-level variables and functions from a module are not seen in other scripts.

 In the example below, two scripts are imported, and `hello.js` tries to use `user` variable declared in `user.js`.
 It fails, because it's a separate module (you'll see the error in the console):